Basel – one canton, three municipalities

 Basel – little big town

-With a population of about 198,000, the city of Basel is the canton’s social, economic, political and cultural centre.
+With over 200,000 residents, the city of Basel is the canton's main urban centre for social activities, business, politics and culture.
 Located on the border triangle between Switzerland, France and Germany, the cultural openness of the city is a boon for the entire canton.
 More than any other Swiss canton, the diminutive metropolitan city of Basel successfully blends tradition and modernity.
 Despite its manageable size, Basel has everything one would expect from a metropolis - and more.
 With its old quarter, quaint districts and the riverside promenade along the Rhine, which separates the quarters of Grossbasel and Kleinbasel, the city offers an exceptionally high quality of life.
 Those wishing to escape from the hustle and bustle of city life are sure to find the peace and quiet they are after in the adjoining rural municipalities of Riehen and Bettingen.

 Riehen – one big green village